--Must confirm entrance (home of record or place of entry) from the State of Texas
+- Confirm entranc (home of record or place of entry) from the State of Texas

--Letter of ineligibility for the Montgomery G.I.
+- Present letter of ineligibility for the Montgomery G.I.
 Bill from the Department of Veterans Affairs, if discharge was post 9/11

--Not be in default for any educational student loan
+- Not be in default for any educational student loan.

--A statement of Hazlewood hours for all colleges or universities attended after September 1995 and prior to ACC enrollment, if the student transferred to ACC must also be submitted.
+- A statement of Hazlewood hours for all colleges or universities attended after September 1995 and prior to ACC enrollment, if the student transferred to ACC must also be submitted.

 The new "Hazlewood Legacy Act" removes certain residency restrictions, extends eligibility to spouses, and permits eligible veterans to assign their unused hours to their children.
-Children of eligible veterans must meet the institution’s requirement for Satisfactory Academic Progress and must not be on academic probation in order to receive their parent’s Hazlewood benefits.
+Children of eligible veterans must meet the institution’s requirement for Satisfactory Academic Progress and must not be on academic probation in order to receive their parents' Hazlewood benefits.

-New applicants - First time Hazlewood veterans and dependents must apply two weeks prior to the payment deadline of the term .
+New applicants – First-time Hazlewood veterans and dependents must apply two weeks prior to the payment deadline of the term.
 If application is submitted by the deadline, but not yet approved, the student must make arrangements to pay from personal funds.
 The student will be reimbursed for the payment made once approved for Hazlewood Benefits.
-First time applications submitted after the deadline of two weeks prior to the payment deadline, will be processed for the next available term.
+First-time applications submitted after the deadline of two weeks prior to the payment deadline will be processed for the next available term.

 Previous Recipients – Students who have used their Hazlewood benefits previously at ACC may apply through late registration of the term.